Getting Physical with Actuators

 Actuator Types and Features

-Proportional MEP-4xx2 and MEP-72x2/75x2/78x2 models accept a 0–10 VDC control signal input from a thermostat or controller.
+Proportional models accept a 2–10 VDC control signal input from a thermostat or controller.
 “Anti-jitter” circuitry significantly reduces hunting and needless wear on the actuator and valve packing or damper components (from unnecessary miniscule position changes caused by undamped analog input signals).
 A user-initiated, auto-mapping feature provides more precise equipment control by reassigning the input signal range over the desired reduced rotation range.
-A 0–5 or 0–10 VDC (switch-selectable) feedback voltage output is proportional to the actuator position.
+A 1–5 or 2–10 VDC (switch-selectable) feedback voltage output is proportional to the actuator position.

-In addition, MEP-7x5x models have a fail-safe feature that will drive the actuator to the fail-safe position during a loss of power to the actuator.
+In addition, some models have a fail-safe feature that will drive the actuator to the fail-safe position during a loss of power to the actuator.
 Capacitor-driven fail-safe models provide switch-selectable direction and (because extra motor torque to overcome spring resistance on every cycle is not needed) higher energy efficiency over spring-return actuators.
-Because springs typically break after about 50–60K cycles, capacitor-driven actuators can last three times longer.
 Also, spring returns drive much faster during fail-safe mode, potentially damaging equipment, but capacitor-driven actuators provide consistent torque during fail-safe as well as powered modes.

 Tri-state (or “floating”) actuators move one direction while 24 VAC is applied to a set of terminals, and they move the opposite direction while 24 VAC is applied to a different set of terminals.
-In addition, fail-safe tri-state actuators (5374 and MEP-7x51/7x53 models) can be wired for two-position (fully open or fully closed) operation if desired.
+In addition, some can be wired for two-position (fully open or fully closed) operation if desired.

 (For older systems, KMC also sells pneumatic actuators